composablehorizons/compose-icons/icons-material-symbols-sharp-filled-cmp/README.md

-# Material Symbols sharp-filled icons for Compose Multiplatform
+# Material Symbols SharpFilled icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Symbols sharp-filled icons.
+A Compose Multiplatform icon library with all available Material Symbols SharpFilled icons.

 ## Installation